Box City Curriculum

 The Settlers of the Midwest

-also produced a dwelling well-adapted to the climate.
+produced a dwelling well-adapted to the climate.
 Built of a common natural material, the Midwest sod house faced south to absorb winter sun while protecting the structure from northern, cold winter winds.

 The Greek City

 Early Greeks are well known for their city planning, their principal cities were not planned, but evolved.
-They were impossibly noisy and hard to navigate.
+They were impossibly noisy and hard to move around.
 Although the citizens recognized the problems, ancient civilizations never attempted to rebuild an established city unless it had been completely destroyed by war or other natural disasters.
 They would build, instead, in a new place and when they did, planning principles which are common today were put in place.

 Cities of Today